 - 2.5.
-The Investment Consultant's responsibilities for the Main Section include: - (i) Participating with the Trustee in reviews of this Statement of Investment Principles. - (ii) Undertaking project work as required including transitions and implementations, strategy reviews and reviews of the investment managers. - (iii) Advising the Trustee on suitable investment objectives. - (iv) Advising on the suitability of the Scheme's investment strategy given the funding plan of the Scheme and the financial characteristics of the liabilities on a triennial basis.
+The Investment Consultant's responsibilities include: - (i) Participating with the Trustee in reviews of this Statement of Investment Principles, the ESG Policy and the Climate Delegation Framework. - (ii) Assisting the Trustee in completing its annual TCFD Report in line with regulations and providing updates to the Trustee on any relevant ESG or climate-related matters. - (iii) Undertaking project work as required including transitions and implementations, strategy reviews and reviews of the investment managers.

-- (v) Advising the Trustee on any liability hedging strategy. - (vi) Advising the Trustee on: - how any changes in the investment managers' organisations/personnel developments could affect the interests of the Scheme - how any changes in the investment environment could either present opportunities or issues for the Scheme - (vii) Undertaking education for the Trustee on DB investment matters, as appropriate. - (viii) Providing general advice in respect of the Scheme's investment activities. - (ix) Providing views on the investment managers, the respective strategies employed by the Scheme, as part of the Trustees' quarterly monitoring of their performance. - 2.6.
-The Trustee will assess the performance of the Investment Consultant on an annual basis.
+- (iv) Advising the Trustee on suitable investment objectives. - (v) Advising on the suitability of the Scheme's investment strategy given the funding plan of the Scheme and the financial characteristics of the liabilities on a triennial basis. - (vi) Advising the Trustee on any liability hedging strategy. - (vii) Advising the Trustee on: - how any changes in the investment managers' organisations/personnel developments could affect the interests of the Scheme - how any changes in the investment environment could either present opportunities or issues for the Scheme - (viii) Undertaking education for the Trustee on DB investment matters, as appropriate. - (ix) Providing general advice in respect of the Scheme's investment activities. - (x) Providing views on the investment managers, the respective strategies employed by the Scheme, as part of the Trustees' quarterly monitoring of their performance. - (xi) Engaging with investment managers about relevant ESG matters at least annually, through a process of issuing the Investment Consultant's comprehensive Request For Information relating to relevant ESG matters, scoring investment managers on ESG accordingly, and feeding back suggested improvements to the investment manager. - 2.6.
+The Trustee will assess the performance of the Investment Consultant on an annual basis against the agreed objectives.
+The Trustee meets with the Head of the Investment Consultant's practice to discuss the performance review.
 In the absence of quantitative market data for this purpose, the review will be on a qualitative basis.